-2017 Edition
+2019 Edition

 The Nevada Coalition to End Domestic and Sexual Violence's Legislative Advocacy Handbook is a tool designed to assist non-profit organizations utilize public policy to further their individual missions.
-For more information or further assistance, please contact the NCEDSV Policy Department at policy@ncedsv.org.
+For more information or further assistance, please contact the NCEDSV Policy Department at publicpolicy@ncedsv.org.

-Kimberly Mull Policy Specialist
+Serena Evans Policy Specialist